Jagamerigina Satyam: Production

 The film's music is composed by Suresh Bobbili, with cinematography by Shoyab and editing by Amar Reddy Kudumula.

 Reception

 The Hans India critic stated that "This is not just a film to watch—it’s one to experience".
-Zee News critic wrote that "Those who like reality love stories will definitely like it".
 News18 noted that "This is not a movie to be watched... a movie to be experienced.
 This is a story that combines emotion, culture, love, and sacrifice".